udayvir-singh/tangerine.nvim/README.md

 		-- if you want to compile before loading init.fnl (recommended) hooks = {"oninit"}

-		-- if you only want after VimEnter event has fired hooks = {"onenter"}
+		-- if you want to compile after VimEnter event has fired hooks = {"onenter"}
 	}
 }